Convert Metric Tons to Milligrams

 When do you need to convert between Metric Tons and Milligrams?

-A metric unit of mass equal to one thousandth of a gram (0.
+A metric unit of mass equal to exactly 0.
 Metric Ton and Milligram are both weight units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.